Before your operation for mouth and oropharyngeal cancer

 It helps to write down any questions you have and take them with you.
 The more you know about what is going to happen, the less frightening it will seem.
 You can ask more questions when you go into hospital so don’t worry if you forget to ask some.

 The pre assessment team might tell you about the Enhanced Recovery After Surgery (ERAS) Programme.
-This is for people having a big operation and is to help you recover quicker.
+This is used in some hospitals and is for people having a big operation.
+It helps you recover quicker.
 It starts before you have your operation and continues for a short time after you have gone home.

 For example, they might give you carbohydrate drinks to have before your operation.
 How many drinks you have depends on what brand of drink the hospital uses.
 And when you have them depends on what time of day your operation is.